 Causes of Periodontal Disease in Dogs

 The development of periodontal disease is a gradual process that begins with the formation of plaque on the teeth.
 Bacteria in the mouth form this plaque, which is a bacterial film that adheres to the teeth.
 Next, minerals in the saliva harden the plaque into dental tartar (calculus), which becomes firmly attached to teeth.
 The plaque and tartar, both of which contain bacteria, spread under the gum line.
 The bacteria secrete toxins and cause damage to the supporting tissues around the tooth, including the gum and bone.
 This damage creates a pocket around the tooth where more bacteria and debris can collect.

 Certain dogs seem to have a genetic predisposition to periodontal disease.
 This often relates to the dog's breed.
-Many small breed dogs, such as Dachshunds and Chihuahuas are especially prone to periodontal disease.
+Many small breed dogs, such as toy poodles and certain spaniels are especially prone to periodontal disease.

 Canine Periodontal Disease Signs and Symptoms